 - Mechanical Engineering BEng

 Joint School students graduate with degrees from both Leeds and SWJTU.
 They primarily follow the Leeds syllabus in the English language, but also take additional SWJTU courses to earn the two degree qualifications.
 Whilst many students opt to spend their four-year courses in Chengdu, where they will be given intensive language education, a proportion of students transfer to Leeds to study for two years (2+2) or for their final year (3+1).

 Teaching is delivered by a combination of existing Leeds and SWJTU staff, together with a team of dedicated Joint School staff.
-As the partnership develops, University of Leeds students based in the UK will also have the opportunity to attend the Joint School, and there are plans to extend the collaboration to postgraduate education and research.
+As the partnership develops, University of Leeds students based in the UK will also have the opportunity to attend the Joint School; the partnership also encompasses a dual PhD programme and joint research.

 The partnership brings together two engineering education and research powerhouses.
 SWJTU was formed from the Imperial Chinese Railway College, founded in 1896, and is one of the oldest universities in China.
 Based in Chengdu in the Sichuan province, it is primarily a technological university with particular strengths in engineering and transport.
 In student education, SWJTU has ‘Band 1’ status in the Chinese university recruitment process and the Chinese Ministry of Education has approved 1,500 of this band 1 quota (i.e. the highest achieving high school applicants) to be allocated to the Joint School.
 In research, the University has a particular strength in high speed rail and is home to National Key Research Laboratories for Track Transportation and Traction Power.